Close

 Gather Evidence

 In order to recover the most non-economic damages available in your lawsuit against a negligent party in Maryland, it is important to gather evidence.
 Providing proof of damages for pain and suffering can be challenging, as these damages have no inherent monetary value.
-In order to provide proof of damages, our attorneys may ask that you keep a journal or seek help from a therapist after an accident.
-In doing so, you can more easily demonstrate how a defendant’s actions have harmed your quality of life, resulting in greater non-economic damages in Maryland.
+In order to present proof of damages, our attorneys may ask that you keep a journal or seek help from a therapist after an accident.
+In doing so, you can more easily demonstrate how a defendant’s actions have harmed your quality of life, resulting in greater non-economic damages.
+Experts can give testimony during trials explaining the typical mental and emotional effects such injuries have on victims and how you specifically have suffered since the accident.

 File Quickly

 The strict limit on non-economic damages for civil claims in Maryland means that victims should act quickly after an accident.
 The longer you wait to sue a negligent party, the more it may seem that the emotional challenges you have experienced are insignificant and do not deserve considerable non-economic damages.
-Our Ocean City personal injury attorneys can help you file well within the statute of limitations, which may vary depending on your case so that does not happen.
+Our Ocean City personal injury attorneys can help you file well within the statute of limitations, which may vary depending on your case.
+Missing the statute of limitations wouldn’t just threaten your access to compensatory damages, it would block it entirely, and our lawyers will ensure this does not happen to you.

 Go to Trial

 Generally, the best way to recover sufficient compensation for non-economic damages is by going to trial.
 Defendants rarely offer non-economic damages in a settlement.
 Even if they do, it is unlikely to be the maximum amount victims can recover for their specific case.
+With each settlement proposal we receive, we will carefully review it and compare it to your total losses.
+If it is unsure, we will reject it and respond with a counter, supported by evidence we have gathered earlier in your case.
+While some defendants may increase their offers after staunch negotiations, others might not.
 In that event, we can help you take your case to court so that you recover the non-economic damages you deserve.

 Our Maryland Personal Injury Attorneys Can Help

-For a free case evaluation with our Aberdeen personal injury lawyers at Rice, Murtha & Psoras, call today at (443) 424-6323.
+For a free case evaluation with our Aberdeen personal injury lawyers at Rice Law, call today at (410) 694-7291.